 Eerie B&W image of the branches of a massive oak tree towering over old tombs in Colonial Park Cemetery at night

-Many people think the cemetery is haunted, and it’s definitely a popular spot ghost tours!
-(It does look rather spooky after dark.)
+Many people think the cemetery is haunted, so it’s a popular stop on Savannah’s many ghost tours!
+I have to admit, it does look rather spooky after dark.

 Colonial Park Cemetery used to be a common spot for hoodoo rituals, which is another reason why it’s closed after dark.